 Denise says she didn’t exactly experience bullying as a child.
 Her older brother would say strange things sometimes, but she knew he had a different type of sense of humor.
 The real bullying started when Denise stepped into adulthood.
 “When I came out on the social media, a young lady requested me as a friend.
 She took my photo and put it on a site to make fun of me.
 A few have called me panda, but it only made me laugh as I find pandas cute and beautiful.”

 People often think vitiligo is rather Leprosy or contagious.
 Denise too faces such misconceptions at times, She is often mistaken by a burn victim.
 Some even tell her that they feel sorry for me.
 But, that doesn’t stop Denise to love herself now: “I have missed out on enough of life because of my vitiligo.
 But, I would not change it for the world.
 It did take me long, miserable 29 years to get comfortable with my vitiligo.
 I love myself and the person that I am now, plus I know I am beautiful too.”

 Denise’s inspiration during her journey would be her children and a nonprofit vitiligo support group – Fearfully and Wonderfully Made (FWM).
 She is closing working with FWM in the capacity of vice president.

 Denise has been on air on shows like Inside Indy with Kelly Vaughn, ‘The Angel Starks Show with Damone Means’, ‘Diva Talk Tonite’ and ‘Ladies of Society’.
-However, she considers telling my story on Fox 59 and Inside Edition as her best experience.
+However, she considers Telling My Story on Fox 59 and Inside Edition as her best experience.
 “The work only helped me in becoming a speaker.
 So, I started telling my story to help others and spreading awareness.
 Me and my group rally every year on World Vitiligo Day.
-In just a few years of rallying, we were able to speak to the senator in Washington, to bring awareness and try to get funding for vitiligo.”
+In just a few years of rallying, we were able to speak to the senator in Washington, to bring awareness and try to get funding for vitiligo research.”

 View this post on Instagram